leozhang824/SpotifyPlaylistApp/README.md

 A Spotify playlist generator using the Billboard Top 100 playlist from Spotify.
 Users can create playlists and add random songs based off on genre to specific playlists.

-Users can perform 8 functions:
+Users can perform 10 commands:

-  0 => ends the functions
+  0 => ends the program

   1 => create user